DarthStupidus/VBA_Challenge/README.md

 Also the screenshots are included, showing the summary data.

 I could not upload the Excel file in its entirety because it was too big - even after compressing it.

+As this is my real first venture into VBA - other than using the Macro recorder - I did have to read around and practice the subject a fair bit to get a greater grasp!